News for version 10 9 8 7 6 5 4.4 4.2 4 3.8 3.6 3.4 3.2 3 2 1 (Release History)

 If you are using GNU Emacs 19.34 or earlier, you will need to add

-the following code to your ~/.emacs
+the following code to your ~/.emacs file in order to use Emacs

 Octave mode: